Generic Opcodes

 Insert the second source vector into the first source vector.
 The index operand represents the starting index in the first source vector at which the second source vector should be inserted into.

 The index must be a constant multiple of the second source vector’s minimum vector length.
 If the vectors are scalable, then the index is first scaled by the runtime scaling factor.
-The indices inserted in the source vector must be valid indicies of that vector.
+The indices inserted in the source vector must be valid indices of that vector.
 If this condition cannot be determined statically but is false at runtime, then the result vector is undefined.

 %2:_(<vscale x 4 x i64>) = G_INSERT_SUBVECTOR %0:_(<vscale x 4 x i64>), %1:_(<vscale x 2 x i64>), 0